Is Your Narcissist Still Seeking Your Supply Or Causing You Problems? Was No Contact Effective In Your Situation?

 I was to have absolutely no contact or communication with him, period.

-I had even managed to maintain No Contact for 11 straight months before.
+I tried many times to flee the marriage over the years.
+I even managed to maintain No Contact for eleven months before.

-Since I had pressed charges against him, he was required to wear a GPS device to monitor his whereabouts during that time.
+I had pressed charges against him, so he was required to wear a GPS device to monitor his whereabouts during that time.